-A compartment in Pacific Princess became flooded after hitting a breakwater wall when it ran into unexpected change in wind conditions off the coast of France at 6:30 a.m. on Friday, October 14.
+A compartment in Pacific Princess became flooded after hitting a breakwater wall when it ran into an unexpected change in wind conditions off the coast of France at 6:30 a.m. on Friday, October 14.

 The port side of the ship was damaged under the water line and watertight doors were closed to prevent the inflow of sea water from flooding further compartments.

 Princess Cruises spokesman David Sanders said there were no injuries, the ship still had electrical power and no evacuation took place.

 Most of the ship's 669 tourists have gone ashore on excursions following the incident while some have remained on board.
 Divers are currently on scene assessing the damage.
 382 crew members were also onboard.